Bhavya1307/Musically/README.md

 ## Thoughts on Laravel - Evneet

+- I really liked the way you taught us Laravel in class.
+Doing it step by step with us and helping us with our issues made it a lot easier to understand.
+Your teaching made Laravel clear for me, and now I'm interested in learning more about it in the future.
+Thank you for your support.

 ## Thoughts on Laravel - Navjot

--Working on the Music Store project with Laravel was a great learning experience.
+- Working on the Music Store project with Laravel was a great learning experience.
 Laravel made it easier to build features like soft deletes and secure login.
 Though it was a bit challenging to learn at first, especially with all the different files, I found it very useful.
 This project helped me improve my PHP skills and showed me how powerful Laravel is for web development.
 I'm excited to keep learning and using Laravel in future projects.

 ## Screenshots of the website